 Growing the Beard: Pretty much when Dee became the announcer/sidekick at the start of Season 6 (1997).
 The sleek black floor, techno-esque closing theme remix, and simple-but-snappy graphics package grew the beard further; eleven years after its debut, Shop 'Til You Drop retained the same winning format but updated everything else a little, and appeared to have no end in sight...until, at quite possibly its prime, the show was kicked off the air for a year and replaced by...

-Moment of Awesome: At least twice, a team won the bonus round with the second-to-last gift.
+Moment of Awesome: On several occasions, a team won the bonus round with the next-to-last gift.
 The final gift was still revealed and awarded, but at that point it was icing on top of the other prizes and the vacation.

-They Changed It, Now It Sucks: Despite the show being pretty much perfect by 2002, the show went on hiatus until October 2003.
-When it returned, almost everything had been overhauled for the worse minus Shopper's Challenge (untouched) and the new logo animation (now in 3D and looking pretty nice):
+They Changed It, Now It Sucks!: Despite the show being pretty much perfect by 2002, it went on hiatus until October 2003.
+When it returned, almost everything had been changed for the worse minus Shopper's Challenge (completely untouched) and a new 3D logo animation:

 The set changed from a two-floor shopping mall with a sleek black floor... to a Costco-esque warehouse.
 The issue wasn't necessarily with the set (which to the show's credit looked good), but...

 JD Roberto and Don Preiss became the new host/announcer duo, although Preiss didn't fill the sidekick role of his predecessors.

 The stunts were replaced by lame games that the contestants played from their podiums (no more speaking with a mouthful of marshmallows or, more alarmingly, any role for the announcer outside of...well, announcing).
-They chose from two punny categories and (after JD did an Incredibly Lame Pun where the "punchline" tended to be a product plug) had a minute to come up with a set number of answers.
+The team chose one of two punny categories and (after JD did an Incredibly Lame Pun where the "punchline" tended to be a product plug) had a minute to come up with a set number of answers.
 Victory awarded the same points as before, but one contestant ran into a department to get a gift.

 Shop 'Til They Drop now had the runner and opener taking turns.
 The new set also appears to have been deeper than the previous set was tall.